ambonxnobody/Laravel-MemorandumOfUnderstanding/README.md

 ## Laravel-MemorandumOfUnderstanding Open Source - Installation

-The requirements to Laravel MoU application is:
+The requirements to Laravel-MemorandumOfUnderstanding application is:

 - **PHP - Supported Versions**: >= 8.0
 - **Webserver**: Nginx or Apache